PyRigi/PyRigi/doc/userguide/tutorials/rigidity_tutorial.md

 G_TP.is_rigid(dim=3, combinatorial=False)
 ```

-In fact, we can compute the maximal dimension, in which a graph is rigid.
+In fact, we can compute the maximal dimension, in which a graph is rigid using the method {meth}`~.Graph.max_rigid_dimension`.

 ```{code-cell} ipython3
 G_TP.max_rigid_dimension()
 ```

-Furthermore, we can compute the rigid components of a graph, which is returned as a partition of vertices.
+Furthermore, we can compute the rigid components of a graph using {meth}`~.Graph.rigid_components`,
+which is returned as a partition of vertices.

 ```{code-cell} ipython3
 G = graphs.DoubleBanana()
 G.rigid_components(dim=3, combinatorial=False)
 ```

-We can also investigate the (generic) global rigidity of a graph:
+We can also investigate the (generic) global rigidity of a graph using the method {meth}`~.Graph.is_globally_rigid`:

 ```{code-cell} ipython3
 G_TP.is_globally_rigid()